Glenville Nutrition

 Intermittent fasting is generating lots of interest at the moment.
 One way of doing this is to fast for 12 – 16 hours overnight on a daily basis, eating an earlier evening meal and a later breakfast.
 While research in still in progress, there are lots of reported health benefits, including weight loss and lower risk of diabetes due to lower insulin levels, improved heart health, cholesterol levels and blood pressure, improved brain health and even reduced risk of cancer.

 However, it is not suitable for everyone.
-People with certain underlying medical conditions including diabetes should check with their GP or Nutritionist before trying it.
+People with certain underlying medical conditions including diabetes should check with their GP or nutritionist before trying it.
 Some people are very sensitive to blood sugar fluctuations and may get ‘hangry’, running out of steam and reaching for less healthy options later in the day if they do not have a good breakfast.
 In addition, if you skip breakfast completely, you may struggle to get enough fibre, vegetables and fruit into your diet.

 If you want to give intermittent fasting a try, we recommend having dinner by 7pm and not eating anything else until 7 or 9am, then starting with a healthy breakfast.
 This gives you a fasting window of 12 – 14 hours.